 Social Contract Theory is used to suggest that a group of self-interested and rational individuals came together and formed a contract which created society.
 Social Contract Theory posits that each rational individual was willing to give up a little bit of freedom to create social rules that would protect their self-interest.
-Proponents of social contract theory attempt to explain why it is in an individuals rational self-interest to voluntarily give up the freedoms one has in order to obtain the benefits of political order.
+Proponents of social contract theory attempt to explain why it is in an individual’s rational self-interest to voluntarily give up the freedoms one has in order to obtain the benefits of political order.
 Social order can be attained when there is social contract where an individual willingly follows norms and values that they have grown accustomed to and internalised.
 Social contract is culturally agreed upon norms that help maintain social solidarity.

 Social Contract Theory - Implications for Professional Ethics - Social contract theorists of the 17th and 18th centuries provide diverse accounts of human nature and the social processes that shape conflict, cooperation, and compliance.
 A consideration of social contract theory yields a heavy dose of realism when it comes to this objective but invites neither despondency nor complacency.
 Philip H. Jos, College of Charleston, South Carolina.

 Toward a New Social Contract

-Theory in Organization Science
+Theory in Organization Science - Joseph T. Mahoney,

-Anne S. Huff, University of Colorado, James O. Huff, University of Colorado
+Anne S. Huff, James O. Huff.

 Why Be Moral?
 Social Contract Theory Versus Kantian-Christian Morality - KELLY JAMES CLARK.
 Abstract: According to social contract theories of morality, right and wrong are nothing more than the agreement among rationally self-interested individuals to give up the unhindered pursuit of their own desires for the security of living in peace.
 I argue that theism provides a better motivation for rationally self-interested persons to be moral.

 Psychological Contracts: A Nano-Level Perspective on Social Contract Theory - Jeffery Thompson, David Hart.
 Abstract: Social contract theory has been criticized as a theory in search of application.
 We draw upon the psychological contract perspective to address two critiques of social contract theory: its rigid macro-orientation and inattention to the process of contract formation.
 We demonstrate how a psychological contract approach offers practical insight into the impact of social contracting on day-to-day human interaction.
 We then articulate several potentially testable propositions that emerge from this nano-level perspective.

 Toward a Naturalistic Foundation of the Social Contract - C. Cordes, C. Schubert.
 Abstract: While mainstream social contract theory is based on an original position model that is defined in an aprioristic way, we endogenize its key elements, that is, develop them out of the individuals moral common sense.
 To this end, the biological and social basis of moral intuitions and empathy are explored.

 Rights and Responsibilities in the Light of Social Contract Theory - La Morte,

 Abstract: Discusses the influence of the social contract on American institutions, due process when liberty and property are involved, the nature of an individual's responsibility to the government, and the application of social contract theory to education.